AnthonyTechnologies/python-styleguide/syntax.md

 For symbols (including types, functions, and constants) from the typing or collections.abc modules used to support static analysis and type checking, always import the symbol itself.
 This keeps common annotations more concise and matches typing practices used around the world.
-You are explicitly allowed to import multiple specific symbols on one line from the typing and collections.abc modules.
+It is acceptable to import multiple specific symbols on one line from the typing and collections.abc modules.
 For example:

 ```python